 "Weighted" plates are issued to trucks with gross weights between 7,000 and 26,000 pounds that are not used to transport passengers or property for compensation.
 Generally, six-wheeled trucks fall into this weight class, plus some of the heavier capacity full-sized pickups and cargo vans.
 Between 1981 and 2003, the legend Commercial was used on plates for this same vehicle class, regardless of whether a given vehicle was actually used for commercial purposes.
 I presume that the legend was changed to Weighted due to increasing numbers of people driving trucks over 7,000 pounds strictly for non-commercial private use.
 The term "weighted" apparently comes from the registration fees being calculated based on the gross vehicle weight.

 The current undated base plate was introduced in January 2006 as staggered registration began, with renewals being assigned an initial expiraiton between July 2006 and June 2007.
-Weighted plates share serial format xx-0000 with several other plate types; however, they've only used first letters A through D so far.
+Weighted plates share serial format xx-0000 with several other plate types; however, they've only used first letters A through E as of September 2013.